neuraledgeai/GDP-PY/GDP-PY Project/Data/Forecast Data/README.md

 - **Currency:** USD (current prices, not adjusted for inflation)
 - **Computation:** Forecasts generated via regression on GDP growth rate trends with smoothing for post-pandemic volatility.
 - **Validation:** Cross-checked against IMF World Economic Outlook mid-2025 estimates.

 ---

-## 🧭 Citation

-If you use this dataset, please cite as:

-> Kumar, A. U. (2025). *India GDP Forecast Dataset (2025–2029)*.
-Derived from World Bank Open Data.
-Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

----